josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 Add a height property to the h4 tag and set it to 25px.

 Note: You may need to be at 100% zoom to pass the test on this challenge.

+# Applied Visual Design: Use the strong Tag to Make Text Bold
+To make text bold, you can use the strong tag.
+This is often used to draw attention to text and symbolize that it is important.
+With the strong tag, the browser applies the CSS of font-weight: bold; to the element.

+Wrap a strong tag around "Stanford University" inside the p tag (do not include the period).